Call 911 if the person has the following symptoms:

 - If the person vomits, turn the person on his or her side to keep the airway open.

-- At the hospital, health care providers will rehydrate the person and continue cooling as needed.
+- At the hospital, health care providers will rehydrate the person and replace electrolytes through an IV.